Black Hawk Memorial Spring Lake, Utah

 The Christian mind-set of superiority began long before Columbus arrived in the Americas, Christian Monarchs during the 15th century had decreed that anyone who did not believe in the God of the Bible, or that Jesus Christ was the true Messiah, was deemed "heathens," "infidels" and "savages".
-Christians then believed that they were entitled to commit all manner of depredations upon them.
-Indeed America was founded upon Christian principals; by those who drew their power from Old Testament-inspired Manifest Destiny, saying: "This is the land promised by the Eternal Father to the Faithful, since we are commanded by God in the Holy Scriptures to take it from them, being idolaters, by reason of their idolatry and sin, to put them all to the knife, leaving no living thing save maidens and children, their cities robbed and sacked, their walls and houses leveled to the earth." - Steven T. Newcomb Indigenous Law Institute and author of "Pagans in the Promised Land."
+Christians believed that they were entitled to commit all manner of depredations upon them.
+Indeed America was founded upon Christian principals; by those who drew their power from Old Testament-inspired Doctrine of Discovery, saying: "This is the land promised by the Eternal Father to the Faithful, since we are commanded by God in the Holy Scriptures to take it from them, being idolaters, by reason of their idolatry and sin, to put them all to the knife, leaving no living thing save maidens and children, their cities robbed and sacked, their walls and houses leveled to the earth." - Steven T. Newcomb(video) Indigenous Law Institute and author of "Pagans in the Promised Land."

 According to LDS church doctrine (Book of Mormon 2 Nephi 5:21-23) the nature of their dark skin was a curse, the cause was the Lord, the reason was because the Lamanites (Native Americans) "had hardened their hearts against him, (God)" and the punishment was to make them "loathsome" unto God's people who had white skins.

-In the year 1852, the all Mormon legislature sanctions slavery of not only Blacks, but Indians, stating that a white man need only be in possession of an Indian for that Indian to be enslaved, and this included children.
+In the year 1850-52, the all Mormon legislature sanctions slavery of not only Blacks, but Indians, stating that a white man need only be in possession of an Indian for that Indian to be enslaved, and this included children.

-Timpanogos Principal Chief Wakara told interpreter M. S. Martenas In 1853 "He (Wakara) said that he had always been opposed to the whites set[t]ling on the Indian lands, particularly that portion which he claims; and on which his band resides and on which they have resided since his childhood, and his parents before him—that the Mormons when they first commenced the settlement of Salt Lake Valley, was friendly, and promised them many comforts, and lasting friendship—that they continued friendly for a short time, until they became strong in numbers, then their conduct and treatment towards the Indians changed—they were not only treated unkindly, but many were much abused and this course has been pursued up to the present—sometimes they have been treated with much severity—they have been driven by this population from place to place—settlements have been made on all their hunting grounds in the valleys, and the graves of their fathers have been torn up by the whites." - STATEMENT, M. S. MARTENAS, INTERPRETER Great Salt Lake City, July 6 1853 Brigham Young Papers, MS 1234, Box 58, Folder 14 LDS Archives - Will Bagley Transcription
+Timpanogos Principal Chief Wakara told interpreter M. S. Martenas In 1853 "He (Wakara) said that he had always been opposed to the whites set[t]ling on Indian lands, particularly that portion which he claims; and on which band resides and on which they have resided since his childhood—that the Mormons when they first commenced the settlement of Salt Lake Valley, was friendly, and promised them many comforts, and lasting friendship—that they continued friendly for a short time, until they became strong in numbers, then their conduct and treatment towards the Indians changed—they were not only treated unkindly, but many were much abused and this course has been pursued up to the present—sometimes they have been treated with much severity—they have been driven by this population from place to place—settlements have been made on all their hunting grounds in the valleys, and the graves of their fathers have been torn up by the whites." - STATEMENT, M. S. MARTENAS, INTERPRETER Great Salt Lake City, July 6 1853 Brigham Young Papers, MS 1234, Box 58, Folder 14 LDS Archives - Will Bagley Transcription

 The Walker War, as it is called, continued for the next two years when Wakara was poisoned to death by the very people he had helped.
 He was then laid to rest at Meadow, Utah in 1855.

 Following Chief Wakara's death, Wakara's leadership was passed to his brother Arapeen.
-Arapeen was now the Principal Chief of the Timpanogos Nation and faced many ongoing encounters with Mormons and getting on in years by this time, his son Yene-wood, known to the Mormons as "Jake," would continue to lead his fellow warriors as War Chief into battle against the invaders.
+Arapeen was now the Principal Chief of the Timpanogos Nation and faced many ongoing encounters with Mormons and getting on in years by this time, his son Yenewood, known to the Mormons as "Jake," would continue to lead his fellow warriors as War Chief into battle against the invaders.

 Then in the year 1919 Black Hawk's grave was robbed by members of the Mormon Church.
 His mortal remains was first put on public display in the window of a hardware store in Spanish Fork for public amusement.
 Later his corpse was taken to Temple Square in downtown Salt Lake City and again put on public display for some 60 years.
 Seventy-seven years after Black Hawk's grave was robbed, Black Hawk was again reburied in the year 1996.
 It took an act of Congress, the help of National Forest Service archeologist Charmain Thompson, and the humanitarian efforts of a boy scout Shane Armstrong to find and rebury the remains of Black Hawk at Spring Lake.

 Notorious Mormon leader Brigham Young spent a staggering 1.5 million dollars in Church funds (equivalent to $30 million today) to "get rid of the Indians" and bills Congress for reimbursement.
-No wonder Brigham also said, "It's cheaper to feed them than to fight them."
+Brigham famously said, "It's cheaper to feed them than to fight them."
 A mere drop in the bucket though, when compared to the untold collateral losses suffered by the Native peoples of Utah.
 And who is there to reimburse them?

 Professor Dr. Daniel McCool University of Utah summed it up succinctly: "We took from them almost all their land—the reservations are just a tiny remnant of traditional tribal homelands.
 We tried to take from them their hunting rights, their fishing rights, the timber on their land.
 We tried to take from them their water rights.
 We tried to take from them their culture, their religion, their identity, and perhaps most importantly, we tried to take from them their freedom.
 And what is so amazing about this whole story is that we failed.
 We failed after hundreds of years of trying to take everything from American Indians.
 We failed to do that.
 They're still here and there's survival; that great saga of survival is one of the great stories of all mankind."